 A PFA order may be requested ex parte, which means the alleged victim can make the request alone, and the PFA may be granted in your absence.
 This is often a temporary PFA, and a hearing is scheduled shortly after to determine whether a more permanent order is necessary.
 When the alleged victim files this petition, they may explain to the court what kind of protection they want.
 For example, they can ask that the order not only keep you away from them but from your children.

 At the hearing for the PFA, you may be present and explain why the order is unnecessary or too restrictive.
-An attorney can help you challenge an unfair order or one that is too great a hindrance in your life.
+A Philadelphia violation of protective order lawyer can help you challenge an unfair order or one that is too great a hindrance in your life.
 Our Delaware County criminal defense lawyers have experience dealing with PFAs and can help you protect your rights.

 Protective orders like PFAs often require defendants to turn over all their weapons and firearms to law enforcement.
 This might feel like a major violation considering you have yet to have a trial, let alone be convicted of anything.
 An attorney can help you get your firearms and weapons returned.